 During a battle scene inside a mountain, Gandalf and the clan try to escape the horde of orcs chasing them.
 At one point, the dwarves are forced to resort to an unstable ledge that eventually falls way further down the cave, but somehow stays upright and lands in such a perfect way that they can get off unharmed.

-Page 2 of 2 - After all that, the master orc still tracks them down and threatens to kill them, but after too much of the typical bad-guy-standing-around-and-trash-talking, Gandalf wipes him out with a single swipe of a blade.
+After all that, the master orc still tracks them down and threatens to kill them, but after too much of the typical bad-guy-standing-around-and-trash-talking, Gandalf wipes him out with a single swipe of a blade.
 Lot of other silliness, even hokiness, were peppered throughout the movie.

 On a side note, a lot of attention was brought to the way director Peter Jackson shot the film, which was 48 fps and in 3D.
 There definitely are times when your eyes will get a little buggy from the weird motion capture of certain scenes, particularly some of the wide-angle shots in the first 45 minutes or so.
 But the issues aren't as bad as they were made to be.